steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

         - `Trilinos <https://github.com/amd/InfinityHub-CI/tree/main/trilinos>`_
         - Portable toolkit for scientific computing.
 Trilinos is built on top of the Kokkos portability layer.
-So, it has support for all manner of architectures using a MPI+X methodology where MPI handles communication between distributed memory spaces, and local compute can be handled using a variety of CPU and GPU parallelization APIs such as :doc:`HIP <hip:index>`, OpenMP, CUDA, and others, all of which are abstracted away by Kokkos.
+So, it has support for all manner of architectures using an MPI+X methodology where MPI handles communication between distributed memory spaces, and local compute can be handled using a variety of CPU and GPU parallelization APIs such as :doc:`HIP <hip:index>`, OpenMP, NVIDIA CUDA, and others, all of which are abstracted away by Kokkos.

 To learn about ROCm for AI applications, see :doc:`../rocm-for-ai/index`.